Dewiliaa/FSDP_Team3/README.md

 ## Functions
 ### Front Page (Done by Evan):
+- designed the whole front end in the front page
+- created a advert slider in the front page
+- created advertisments in canva to use for the front page

 ### Login Page (Done by Evan, Garrett):
+#### Evan
+- created the login button + login page
+- added the remember me + eye icon ( show password )
+- added password logic to this page

+#### Garrett

 ### Dashboard Page (Done by Aaron):